 It’s easy to get caught up in anxiety about the current state of the economy.
 While there is ample cause for concern about the financial ramifications of COVID-19, at Zeifmans we are also keeping a steady focus on our most important priority: People.
-We believe it’s critical to maintain perspective, particularly as it relates to our coworkers, employees, and their families.
+For crisis management best practice, we believe it’s critical to maintain perspective, particularly as it relates to our coworkers, employees, and their families.

 Most businesses can agree that a global pandemic of this scale was not previously front-of-mind when considering crisis management.
 Other threats such as fire, theft, or data breach seemed more “realistic”, and thus we’re more likely to have some plans in place for those outcomes.
 If your crisis management procedures needed adjusting to deal with the COVID-19 pandemic, you’re not alone.
 Now that you’ve implemented your COVID-19 crisis management plan, it’s wise to utilize the valuable lessons you’ve learned to craft an even more robust plan for the future.